Financial Aid + Scholarships

 Studio Diploma and BFA

-Apply for financial aid at SMFA only.
+Apply for financial aid at the SMFA at Tufts only.
 Please note this is not a graduate program.
 If students do not meet the requirements to be considered Independent as determined by FAFSA, then parental information must be included.

 Required documents for U.S. citizens and permanent residents